Music on Jewish Themes

 Composed in 2015 for the New London Synagogue S’lichot service.

-May the Merciful One, Who answers the poor, answer us;
+May the All-merciful who answers the poor, answer us;

 4. Ha-N’shamah Lach for cantor and chorus